CTeX-org/ctex-kit/zhlineskip/README.md

 ==========

 `zhlineskip` is a package for typesetting CJK documents.
-This package allows users to specify the two ratios between the leading and the font size of the body text and the footnote text.
-For Latin typesetting, these ratios usually range [from&nbsp;1.2 to&nbsp;1.45](https://practicaltypography.com/line-spacing.html), but they should be larger for CJK typesetting (usually from&nbsp;1.5 to&nbsp;1.67).
+This package allows users to specify two ratios: One between the leading and the font size of the body text and the other between those of the footnote text.
+For Latin typography, these ratios usually range [from&nbsp;1.2 to&nbsp;1.45](https://practicaltypography.com/line-spacing.html), but they should be larger for CJK typography (usually from&nbsp;1.5 to&nbsp;1.67).

-On the one hand, CJK text requires larger line spacing.
-On the other hand, math line spacing should follow Latin typesetting, since math often consists of only Latin letters and symbols.
-The `zhlineskip` package is capable of restoring the math leading to that of the Latin text.
+Although CJK text requires larger line spacing, maths formulae should follow the rules of Latin typography, since maths often consists of only Latin-based letters and symbols.
+The `zhlineskip` package is capable of restoring the maths leading to that of the Latin text.

 Finally, it is possible to achieve the “Microsoft Word multiple line spacing” style using `zhlineskip`.